NingWang1990/Machine_learning_dynamics/README.md

 as we don't want to get too complex PDE.

-We plot the final result for the video shown above as a Pareto frontier for PDE complexity and mean absolute error (MAE)
+We plot the final result for the video shown above as a Pareto frontier for PDE complexity and mean absolute error (MAE):

 ![alt text](https://github.com/NingWang1990/Machine_learning_dynamics/blob/master/for_readme/Pareto_frontier.png?raw=true)